Demand & Supply

-As more and more evaluations are being commissioned and undertaken in a number of African countries, it is clear that the current supply of good evaluators is constrained, with relatively small group of professional suppliers taking up most of the larger evaluation studies.
-As more governments demand more evaluative evidence, the number and quality of human resources required to meet this will grow.
-At the current level of demand, problems with the size of the pool of available evaluators, the quality of their deliverables and their ability to respond to government terms of reference (ToRs), consolidates an already skewed evaluation market.
+Research has shown that the current supply of good evaluators is constrained, with a relatively small group of professional suppliers taking most of the larger evaluation studies.
+As governments demand more evaluative evidence, the number and quality of human resources required to meet this will grow.
+At the current level of demand, problems with the size of the pool of available evaluators, the quality of their deliverables and their ability to respond to government terms of reference, consolidates an already skewed evaluation market.

 During 2017 and early 2018, Twende Mbele commissioned a series of diagnostic studies on the supply and demand of evaluators in Uganda, Benin and South Africa.
 The purpose of the diagnostic studies was to provide a demand and supply profile of evaluators in these three countries.

 – Supply generally meets demand, except for some highly specialised evaluations.
 South Africa demonstrates a risk that demand will outstrip supply in the next few years.

 – A barrier to entry is the weakness of governments to formulate, procure and manage evaluations.
 In Benin and Uganda, donor preference for internationla evaluators presents a barrier for local evaluators.

 – Increasing representivity of evalutors is needed.
 Most are male, older than 40 and in Benin and Uganda, teams are often led by foreigners.

 – There are evaluation training options in all three countries, though few to no post-graduate offerings.

 – Government officials need more training in how to commission, procure and manage evaluations.